 It’s likely that you’ll need to (or want to) edit your photos to ensure you’re showing the landscape how you want to show it.
 Slight tweaks to contrast, saturation, and exposure to improve dynamic range in the image can make your images look better.
 You can also correct the image if it’s not entirely level.

 Expanding dynamic range – If you shoot using raw you have the ability to correct for any errors in exposure or white balance, you also get the ability to expand the dynamic range in the image, which means you can recover shadows and dark areas in the image as well as recover highlights in the brighter areas.
 Another option is to use exposure bracketing to help with this, but make sure you use a tripod so your images line up.
 Have a look at our guide to maximising dynamic range.
+Shooting raw also gives you the ability to tweak the sharpness and noise levels to get the very best out of the photo.

 Landscape Photography Competitions